santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 - Torso: mortal wound.
 Death in 1d4 hours without stabilizing medical attention.
 - Legs or arms: A limb is destroyed.
 Throw!
 Heads for the right, tails for the left.

 Use luck to reduce the damage of incoming attacks too—1 point of luck to 1 point of damage.
+Attacks reduced to 0 this way are avoided completely.

 Replace armor once it prevents its maximum number of hits in an intended location.
 The cost for such is listed in [Gear](dark-matter-drifter-gear.md).
 Armor instantly breaks when hit by anti-materiel rifles, plasma casters, and heavy artillery.